johnroma/dating/docs/DEV-NOTES.md

   - Adds `User` table and seeds two dev accounts: `sqlite-user` (role: user) and `sqlite-moderator` (role: moderator).
   - Adds `Photo.ownerId` (nullable initially), plus helpful indexes.
   - Adds a SQLite trigger to default `Photo.status` to `APPROVED` if not provided.
-- Step 2 (this patch): dev sessions via signed `sess` cookie. `/dev/login` lets you switch between `sqlite-user` (maps to legacy creator) and `sqlite-moderator` (legacy moderator).
+- Step 2 (this patch): dev sessions via signed `sess` cookie only. `/dev/login` lets you switch between `sqlite-user` and `sqlite-moderator`.
-- Middleware now prefers the session role; still accepts the old role cookie to keep ingest/quotas working.
-We set both on login.
+- Legacy `role` cookie removed; middleware and quotas derive permissions solely from the session role.
 - Header shows current session role and a link to `/dev/login`.
 - Step 3 will set `ownerId` on upload and add "My photos" + creator public pages.